Our Spanish language class for adults launches soon. We're thrilled to introduce our neighbor Ana…

-Hill Center’s new adult language classes begin this week – and at the beginning of most months – so we asked Liliane Weinrob, our native French speaking teacher, three quick questions so you can get to know her.
+Hill Center’s new adult language classes begin soon, so we asked Liliane Weinrob, our native French speaking teacher, three quick questions so you can get to know her.

 What is your favorite place to visit in France?